 Setup slaves from Jenkins master

-2. Follow all the configuration in the 4th steps.
-But this time, for launch method, select the credential you created with the ssh key.
+2. Follow all the configuration in the 4th step.
+But this time, for the launch method, select the credential you created with the ssh key.

 Test the slaves